-That was the last judgement declared by King Garlow, the ruthless king of the Kingdom of Regaleria.
+That was the last judgment declared by King Garlow, the ruthless king of the Kingdom of Regaleria.
 He was on his mount, a strong muscular black horse, holding its golden reigns with a posture of a calculating, self-assured, proud man.
 His eyes were a deep blue; cold and icy; piercing through the destroyed walls of the Vhillana Kingdom.
-The smell of gunpowder, burnt wood and rotten flesh reached through his nostrils even though he was just waiting at a hill miles away from the attack.
+The smell of gunpowder, burnt wood, and rotten flesh reached through his nostrils even though he was just waiting at a hill miles away from the attack.

 The fortification of the main city of Vhillana was now breached and all the dwellers of the city, panic-stricken, were trying their best to save one’s own lives.
 Flames everywhere - from the rooftops of the houses to the marketplace - and even the Vhillana Palace was not spared.
 It was in total chaos.
-Men slain.
+Men were slain.
 Women and children screaming desperately in anguish.